Pao2721/Pet-Sim/README.md

 INSTRUCTIONS<br>
 The game is played by feeding, playing with, and ignoring Don Dotmarco to manipulate the happiness and hunger meters.
 You win by getting the hunger to level 4 and happiness to level 6 at the same time.
 You lose if either one hits level 0.

-SCREENSHOTS(work in progress)
+SCREENSHOTS

 ![image](https://user-images.githubusercontent.com/84666004/125083633-a1d8fa80-e096-11eb-8743-f995dcf8ec54.png)

-Dot Donmarco changes color depending on hunger and happiness.
+Don Dotmarco changes color depending on hunger and happiness.

 ![image](https://user-images.githubusercontent.com/84666004/125083745-c2a15000-e096-11eb-8213-46bfcc58c45c.png)

+WHAT I LEARNED<br>
+The most important thing I learned with this project is time management.
+Properly and efficiently using your time is key to creating a successful project.
+Being realistic about your goals is also very important.

 TECHNOLOGIES USED<br>
 Javascript,<br>